Pravargav/lifeStyle/p_Record.md

 -> oct 15 - due to loneliness i.e no girl in my life.
 Also unable to solve leetcode problems.It ended up 4 days in train journey and in home just for youtube romantic songs.

 -> nov 1 - due to manager not accepted me for project and not approving timesheet.Including medicine affect and loneliness.Ended up doing a single leetcode problem "divisor game" for two days both saturday and sunday.

+-> nov 14 - due to early morning consumption of dude and virupaskha movies my mind got cloudy.Above that I stopped excercising dialy.These add up to my cravings for youtube romantic videos.Also dialy boring coding increase the chances of cravings.